In a world of Whatsapp, Messenger, and Instagram, the way we communicate has changed.

 Basically, sell the benefit of your product – what potential leads desire.

-That’s why it’ll help to make your ads benefit-oriented and focused on the end result.
+Make your ads benefit-oriented and focused on the end result.

-Is this something that can only be supplied by your Ad?
+Is this something that can only be supplied by your ad?

 Source: Cristian De Nardo